jamesstar89/stream/readme.md

 # Stream.
 Curating your streams #

-> With Stream you can add new content and collaborate in moments.
+> With Stream you can create and collaborate in moments.

 Stream helps you to create - build - and collaborate across streams of content.
 Create your first stream or many streams, build them up, or dispose of them when you need to.